John Brown Cook Foundation Inc

 The foundation focuses on established institutions including:

-- Public policy research organizations with scholarly rigor
+• Public policy research organisations with scholarly rigour

 Geographic Considerations